HMS Vindictive (1897): Zeebrugge Raid

-Early in 1918 she was fitted out for the Zeebrugge Raid.
-Most of her guns were replaced by howitzers, flame-throwers and mortars.
-On 23 April 1918 she was in fierce action at Zeebrugge when she went alongside the mole, and her upperworks were badly damaged by gunfire, her Captain, Alfred Carpenter was awarded a Victoria Cross for his actions during the raid.
-This event was famously painted by Charles de Lacy, the painting hangs in the Britannia Royal Naval College.
+On 23 April 1918 she was in fierce action at Zeebrugge when she went alongside the mole, and her upperworks were badly damaged by gunfire; her captain, Alfred Carpenter, was awarded a Victoria Cross for his actions during the raid.
+This event was famously painted by Charles de Lacy; the painting hangs in the Britannia Royal Naval College.
 In addition to her usual complement, she embarked Royal Marine gunners to man the supplementary armament, and a larger raiding party.
-This comprised two of the three infantry companies of the 4th Battalion, Royal Marine Light Infantry, (their third company was embarked on the Iris), along with two "companies" of seamen raiders commanded by Lieutenant Commander Bryan Fullerton Adams and Lieutenant Arthur Chamberlain ("A" & "B" seamen Companies) respectively.
+This comprised two of the three infantry companies of the 4th Battalion, Royal Marine Light Infantry, (their third company was embarked on Iris), along with two "companies" of seamen raiders commanded by Lieutenant Commander Bryan Fullerton Adams and Lieutenant Arthur Chamberlain ("A" & "B" seamen Companies) respectively.